• Wed. Nov 12th, 2025

 SPECIAL EVENTS & SHOWS

-The ‘Karagiozis’ was a travelling shadow hand puppet theatre that owners hosted regularly.
-These much-anticipated, high-demand events, were exclusively held at select coffee shops throughout the island three or four times a year.
-These shows were the main form of light entertainment of the time.
-Coffee shops would also hold other weekly events, such as bingo or quizzes.
-They were also the first establishments to introduce weekly movie nights with the advent of television and projectors.Â
+The ‘Karagiozis’ was a travelling shadow hand puppet theatre that traditional coffee shop owners hosted regularly.
+These much-anticipated, high-demand events were exclusively held at select coffee shops throughout the island, only three or four times a year, and these shows were the main form of light entertainment of the time.
+Weekly events, such as bingo or quizzes, were also regularly held.
+They were also the first establishments to introduce weekly movie nights with the advent of television and projectors.

 WEEKEND ENTERTAINMENT

-Children and women were once forbidden from entering the coffee shop. in some villages, they weren’t even allowed to walk past them.
-The only women to be found in coffee shops were the wives and daughters of the owners.
-They would sometimes allow them to help cook the food or serve some of the patrons.
-Some coffee shop owners would often hold barbeques during weekends.
-In this way, the village coffee shop would be transformed into a bar or tavern and some would stage live music throughout the day and in the evenings.Â
+The traditional Cyprus coffee shop was strictly a male-oriented environment, and both children and women were forbidden from entering them.
+In some villages, they weren’t even allowed to walk past them, and the only women to be found in coffee shops were the wives and daughters of the owners.
+Coffee shop owners would sometimes allow them to help cook the food or serve some of the patrons.
+This would usually occur at weekends when some coffee shop owners would hold barbecues.
+In this way, the traditional coffee shop would be transformed into a bar or tavern.
+This was usually accompanied by live music throughout the day and in the evenings.

 TECHNOLOGY INNOVATORS